Apple iPhone 17 Pro vs Motorola Moto G Play (2024)

 Which one is better?

-The Apple iPhone 17 Pro is the better buy for most people - its 3000 nits peak brightness crushes the Moto G Play's 500 nits.
+The Apple iPhone 17 Pro is the better buy for most people - its stunning 6.3-inch display with 3000 nits peak brightness crushes the Motorola Moto G Play (2024).

 Who should buy each?

-Choose the Apple iPhone 17 Pro if: you want the best display with 3000 nits for outdoor use, shoot high-quality photos with a triple camera system, or plan to use demanding apps and games.
+Choose the Apple iPhone 17 Pro if: you want the brightest display for outdoor use, you shoot a lot of video with its 4K capabilities, or you need top-tier performance for gaming.

 Conclusion